 Maximize its effectiveness by using ZMA products that contain 30 mg of zinc, 450m of magnesium and 10.5m of vitamin B6.
 Take it 30-60 minutes before bedtime, without food or calcium.
 ZMA can be taken on an empty stomach to increase its utilization and quality.
 This will also improve your ability to recover from injury.

 Carnitine is a well-known fat-loss supplement.
 However, it has been shown to increase muscle growth via a variety of mechanisms.
 All of these mechanisms are supported by clinical research.
 One of the benefits that carnitine provides is its ability to increase blood flow to muscle, similar to NO boosters.
 It increases testosterone levels after a workout and the number of T receptors in muscle cells.
 This allows for more testosterone to stimulate growth.
-Carnitine supplements also increase IGF-1 levels.
+Carnitine Supplements to Gain Muscle Mass also increase IGF-1 levels.
 All these benefits combined can lead to massive muscle gains.

 How to maximize its effects: Take 1-3 grams of carnitine in the form of L-carnitine, acetyl-L-carnitine, or L-carnitine-L-tartrate with breakfast, your pre-and postworkout shakes, and nighttime meals.

 Beta-ecdysterone, a phytochemical that is found in plants like spinach, serves the main purpose of protecting it from insects.
 Russian scientists discovered that beta-ecdysterone had anabolic properties many years ago.
 It is actually similar in structure to hormones that are found in crustaceans and insects.
 Beta-ecdysterone is not a hormone, but stimulates protein synthesis and muscle growth.
 It is believed to be very effective in increasing muscle strength and size.